Transmission of material in this release is embargoed until

 appropriate population group.
 Local data are then combined to obtain a U.S. city average.

-the country, for cross-classifications of regions and population-size classes, and for 27
+of the country, for cross-classifications of regions and population-size classes, and

-local areas.
-Area indexes do not measure differences in the level of prices among cities;
+for 27 local areas.
+Area indexes do not measure differences in the level of prices among

-they only measure the average change in prices for each area since the base period.
-For
+cities; they only measure the average change in prices for each area since the base

-the C-CPI-U data are issued only at the national level.
-It is important to note that the
+period.
+For the C-CPI-U data are issued only at the national level.
+It is important to

-CPI-U and CPI-W are considered final when released, but the C-CPI-U is issued in
+note that the CPI-U and CPI-W are considered final when released, but the C-CPI-U is